Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 - I care about my partners future and feel like helping out. (+1)

-- I really do not feel like my partner is “the One” like I used too, and I sometimes imagine what it would be like to be in love again with somebody else someday.
+- I really do not feel like my partner is “the One” like I used too.
+I sometimes imagine what it would be like to be in love again someday with someone else.
 I have tried but nothing works with this partner. (-1)

 - The idea of being a family feels like an obligation without any reward, so it’s kind of lousy. (-1)